 Chum - Egg-fry recruitment increased significantly from Treatment 1 to Treatment 2, even when accounting for the number of adult spawners.
-While we lack information to confirm that this change was the result of the flow treatment, there is strong support that productivity was largely the result of adult escapement, flow treatment and high discharge during incubation.
+Beyond the influence of flow treatment and adult escapement, the influence of season specific flow metrics remains uncertain.

 Pink - Egg-fry recruitment possibly increased from Treatment 1 to Treatment 2 but this may be a product of the up to 10-fold higher spawner abundance during Treatment 2.
 While there was no clear effect of flow treatment on productivity, there was no indication that juvenile carrying capacity was reached during Treatment 2.
 Juvenile production was almost entirely the result of adult escapement and showed no indication of habitat limitations during Treatment 2.